Knewest/limited-to-full-colour-RGB-range-converter-shader/README.md

 3 - Unzip the file and place the .fx file inside of the folder.

 4 - During video/disc playback right click the video and go to the 'Shaders' tab and find the installed solution.

+Note: This is modified code from an unkown source and I didn't make this from scratch.